thorpej/pg68k/cpu030/README.md

 The DRAM controller logic is written in Verilog and synthesized for the Atmel ATF1508AS-7 CPLD in a TQFP-100 package using Yosys and the Atmel fitter tool.

+The DRAM controller is wired up to the 68030's cache burst cycle related signals (/CBREQ and /CBACK), but does not participate in them at this time.
+This is something that may be added later.

 Throughout this section, you might find it handy to have a copy of [dramctl.v](cpld-files/dramctl.v) handy.